silencesys/silentbox/readme.md

 ```

 ## Usage
-In the template you could use "single" silentbox instance
+In the template you can use "single" silentbox instance
 ```vue
 <silentbox-single src="" autoplay="true" description="">Single item</silentbox-single>
 ```
-or group instance which allows loop through items inside it.
+or group instance which will make gallery.
 ```vue
 <silentbox-group>
     <silentbox-item src="" autoplay="true" description="My very custom message">Item one</silentbox-item>